juanrloaiza/latinamerican-philosophy-mining/README.md

     .
     ├── data                # Data files (omitted from Git repository for the moment)
+    |   ├── corpus          # Parsed JSON files after preprocessing.
-    |   ├── raw_html        # Raw HTML files directly as scraped with metadata
+    |   ├── rawHTML         # Raw HTML files directly as scraped with metadata.
+    |   ├── rawPDF          # Raw PDF files directly as scraped with metadata.
+    |   ├── parsedHTML      # Parsed HTML using Article class (see utils).
-    |   └── clean_json      # Parsed HTML files and metadata in JSON format
+    |   └── parsedPDF       # Parsed PDF files to produce common JSON files.
     ├── extras              # Extra notebooks with additional processes or figures.
-    ├── notebooks           # Notebooks with preprocessing and analyses
+    ├── notebooks           # Notebooks with preprocessing and analyses.
+    |   ├── models          # LDA Models we have used.
     |   └── wordlists       # Stopwords and protected words lists
     ├── utils               # Helper utilities
     └── README.md